Semantically Video Coding: Instill Static-Dynamic Clues into Structured Bitstream for AI Tasks: Experiments on Supporting Intelligent Applications with Partial Bitstream

 The results are shown in Fig.~\ref{fig:video_object_segmentation}, we have the following observations: 1) When directly using the complete reconstructed video frames to perform object segmentation, H.266 is slightly better than H.265.
 2) When only decoding out partial i-frames and all optical flows (\ieno, the bottom three SSVC variants shown in Fig.~\ref{fig:video_object_segmentation}), the proposed SSVC framework performs much better than traditional codecs, achieving a superior trade-off between compression efficiency and segmentation accuracy.
 3) When only decoding out the optical flows for segmentation that just cost a little bitstream (\ieno, the scheme of \emph{SSVC (Only optical flow)}), the bit-rate is pretty low but still achieve a satisfying segmentation performance.

 Moreover, the coding backbone of SSVC remains a large improvement space since the learning-based video coding technique is going through a fast development.
 Thus, we believe that the global performance of SSVC w.r.t the video object segmentation task could be further improved from at least two aspects: 1). using the more advanced video coding backbone.
 2). the estimation of optical flows in SSVC is optimized with the R-D objective constrain, which may not be consistent with the ``true motion'' of video objects~\cite{chen2006fast}, leading inaccurate segmentation results.
-We leave these challenges for our future work.

 Table~\ref{tab:BD-rate-OS} demonstrates the BD-rate saving for video object segmentation task.
 We observe that, compared with the traditional codecs H.265 or H.266, the proposed SSVC variants all consistently achieve obvious BD-rate saving.